decentraland/documentation/content/creator/sdk7/getting-started/coding-scenes.md

 You can install the `@next` SDK release if you want to leverage or preview upcoming features that didn't yet make it into the latest stable release.

-To do so, open the Decentraland Editor tab, and press the `+` sign to install the following:
+To do so, open the Decentraland tab on the Visual Studio Code extension, and press the `+` sign to install the following:

 `@dcl/sdk@next`